Women in politics: European Parliament facts and figures

 As far as the representation of women in the European Parliament goes, it is above the world average for national parliaments and also above the EU average for national parliaments.

-Since January 2022, Parliament is being presided over by a woman: Maltese MEP Roberta Metsola.
-She was re-elected for another two and a half years in July 2024.
+Since January 2022, the European Parliament has a female President: Maltese MEP Roberta Metsola.
+President Metsola was re-elected for another two and a half years in July 2024.

 In the 2024-2029 parliamentary term, seven of the 14 vice-presidents are women, more than in the previous term when there were six.